Raphael Bob-Waksberg: Early life

+Influences

 Growing up, he was influenced by shows like The Simpsons, Seinfeld, and The Larry Sanders Show, stating,I was very moved by shows that combined things that were funny and sad.
 I remember liking Simpsons episodes in which emotions were central.
-And I thought family sitcoms like Full House, Growing Pains and Family Ties [the models for fictional sitcom "Horsin’ Around" in BoJack] were actually kind of powerful.
+And I thought family sitcoms like Full House, Growing Pains and Family Ties [the models for fictional sitcom "Horsin' Around" in BoJack] were actually kind of powerful.
 There was something wonderful about their cheesiness and warmth.Hanawalt's art, specifically her animal-human hybrid characters, inspired him to create BoJack Horseman, and she eventually became the show's production designer and producer.

+When talking about his influences that shaped BoJack Horseman, he cited The Simpsons, Daria, Who Framed Roger Rabbit, Archer, Animaniacs, The Tick, and the films of Don Hertzfeldt.

 Career

-Bob-Waksberg is well known for creating 2014-2020 animated series BoJack Horseman and performs voices for various characters on the show.
+Bob-Waksberg is well known for creating the adult animated comedy series BoJack Horseman.
+He also performs various voice roles on the show.

 As a member of the Olde English comedy troupe, he co-wrote and appeared in The Exquisite Corpse Project.
 He was the script doctor for The Lego Movie 2: The Second Part, which was released on February 8, 2019.

 Bob-Waksberg's short story collection titled Someone Who Will Love You in All Your Damaged Glory: Stories was published by Knopf Publishing on June 11, 2019.

 In March 2018, it was announced that he was co-creating an animated series for Amazon with Kate Purdy, which would be called Undone.
 The show revolves around Alma, a Mexican American woman who discovers a "new relationship with time" after a near-fatal car crash and uses this to learn more about the truth behind her father's death.
 It premiered on September 13, 2019, on Amazon Prime Video.
 In November 2019, the show was renewed for a second season.

+In August 2024, Netflix announced Bob-Waksberg would create, write and executive-produce a new adult animated comedy series titled Long Story Short.
+In May 2025, the cast for the show was revealed.
+The show was released on August 22.